St. George's Church (Sydney, Nova Scotia)

-St. George's Church is an Anglican church in Sydney, Nova Scotia.
-It is the oldest building in Sydney and the oldest Anglican church in Cape Breton.
+St. George’s Church is an Anglican church in Sydney, Nova Scotia.
+Built between 1785 and 1791, it is the oldest building in Sydney and the oldest Anglican church in Cape Breton.
+The church was designated a Nova Scotian heritage property on April 4, 1984.

+History

 The church was built by the 33rd Regiment of Foot.
-It was designated a Nova Scotian heritage property on April 4, 1984.
+The structure was built using stone from the Fortress of Louisbourg.

+The church held its first service on Christmas Day, 1789.

 The Queen Mother attended a service at St. George's in 1967.